-Interactive games for high school students
+Interactive games for life skills

 While technology may provide innovative learning tools, many such methodologies focus on an individual, isolated practices.
 Thus, having other outlets for personal development is essential.
-Interactive games for high school students demand effective interaction and communication among the players.
+Interactive games for students demand effective interaction and communication among the players.
 Students learn the importance of teamwork and how to communicate in a group environment.
 They can also develop empathy and adaptability.